2012-2013 Academic Catalog

 3 sh (may not be repeated for credit)

 This course addresses the philosophy of scientific research including the origins, nature, and effects of communication processes.
 Focuses on both theoretical and applied research.
 Primary emphasis is on quantitative investigation and applied research.
 Primary emphasis is on qualitative investigation with some consideration of qualitative methods.
-Focus is on achieving a solid understanding of the strengths and weaknesses of different methodological approaches (i.e., experiments vs. surveys vs. interviews) in order to determine the most effective methods for research q questions or hypotheses.
-Students are expected to have completed at least one introductory college level statistics course preceding enrollment in th is course.
+Focus is on achieving a solid understanding of the strengths and weaknesses of different methodological approaches (i.e., experiments vs. surveys vs. interviews) in order to determine the most effective methods for research questions or hypotheses.
+Students are expected to have completed at least one introductory college level statistics course preceding enrollment in this course.

 COM 6525 Strategic Communication